apache/incubator-annotator-website/README.md

 To update the demo, update the submodule (`git submodule update --remote`), rebuild (`yarn build`; in this repo, not inside the submodule), and commit the changes it made in `content/`.

+To add documentation add Markdown to the `docs/` folder.
+Further templating and build configuration of the `docs/` content can be done in the `.eleventy.js` file (since it's built with [11ty.dev](https://11ty.dev/)).

 ## Developing

 ##### Requirements